- Handbooks of Research on Clusters series

 Chapter 9: Industrial Clusters in the Input–Output Economic System

-Michael Sonis, Geoﬀrey J.D.
+9 Industrial clusters in the input–output economic system Michael Sonis, Geoﬀrey J.D.
 Hewings and Dong Guo 1 Introduction This chapter returns to the issue of cluster identiﬁcation using a set of inter-industry accounts; in this sense, it is rooted more in the legacy of industrial cluster and complex analysis associated with the early work of Czamanksi (1971, 1974, 1976) and Czamanski and Ablas (1979) and deepens the now more involved cluster-based development strategies described in detail by Bergman and Feser (2000) and the methods linking clusters and innovation presented in Bröcker et al. (2003).
 It does not focus on the more extensive cluster-based approaches popularized by Porter (1990) since the objective is to explore the industrial interdependencies in more detail.
 However, it does share with Dridi and Hewings (2002) the need to make more imaginative use of the structures present in interindustry tables to draw out more information about the structure of the economy being evaluated.
 The major purpose of this chapter is to propose a new method of identiﬁcation of the more important industrial (sectoral) backward and forward linkages clusters in input–output systems in a way that avoids the rigidities of some of the earlier approaches (that identiﬁed mutually exclusive clusters).
-Our attention is directed to the application and further elaboration of the ideas of combinatorial topology to the analysis of economic structure of input–output systems in the form of structural Q-analysis originally proposed by Atkin (1974, 1981) for the analysis of the structure of human interactions.
-Our central concern...
+Our attention is directed to the application and further elaboration of the ideas of combinatorial topology to the analysis of economic structure of input–output systems in the form of structural Q-analysis originally proposed by Atkin (1974, 1981) for the analysis...

 You are not authenticated to view the full text of this chapter or article.